 Taar has some awkward lines: "You must take care when talking to strangers.
 You never know when someone is lying."
 Yes, mother...

 Ruins of Lore has plenty of these moments, but the one that stands out the most is the scene where the Silent Protagonist finally meets his father again after not seeing him in probably 10-something years.
 The father's reaction can be best summarized as "Oh.
 It's you."

 Dead Rising gives us such gems as "I've covered wars, y'know."
 Well, Frank, so has Geraldo.

 Pretty sure that was supposed to be satirical.

 Or not- we're talking about the same company that makes Resident Evil.
-The game was actually full to the brim of Narm - reaching its height when the main character, after having killed the man responsible for the zombie outbreak, says "You know, I thought he was terrorist scum.
+The game was actually full to the brim of Narm - reaching its height when the main character, after the man responsible for the zombie outbreak dies in his arms, says "You know, I thought he was terrorist scum.
 But...
 In the end, all he really cared about was his sister."
 Trapping your sister in a mall full of flesh eating zombies is an odd way to show affection for her.

 Post-RE4 Capcom seems to have its tongue firmly in-cheek, so yeah, Dead Rising's narm was more than likely intentional (hell, the Wii re-release is subtitled "Chop Till You Drop", not to mention the numerous novelty items).

 The insane manager of the supermarket that you have to fight - "THIS IS MY STOOOOOOORRREEEEE!"